Xanthos-Code/vintel/README.md

 **Vintel calls home?**
 Yes it does.
 If you don't want it, use a firewall to forbid it.
-VINTEL looks for a new version at startup and loads dynamic infomations from home.
+Vintel looks for a new version at startup and loads dynamic infomations from home.
 It will run without this connection.

-**VINTEL does not find my chatlogs.
+**Vintel does not find my chatlogs.
 What can I do?**
 The program looks for your logs on some default pathes.
-If those pathes not exist, VINTEL will fail with an error at startup.
-You can set this path on your own by giving it to VINTEL at startup.
+If those pathes not exist, Vintel will fail with an error at startup.
+You can set this path on your own by giving it to Vintel at startup.
 For this you have to start it on the command line and call the program with the path to the logs.
 Examples: vintel-0.46.exe "d:\strange\path\EVE\logs\chatlogs" python vintel.py " /home/user/myverypecialpath/EVE/logs/chatlogs"

 **Vintel does not start!
 What can I do?**
-Please try to delete VINTEL's Cache.
+Please try to delete Vintel's Cache.
 It is located in the EVE-directory where the chatlogs are in.
 If your chatlogs are in \Documents\EVE\logs\chatlogs Vintel writes the cachte to \Documents\EVE\vintel

 **If I do a KOS-check an error occured, telling: "empty certificate data"** Do not use the standalone EXE, install the environment and use the sourcecode directly.